ZiadHatab/two-port-single-line-propagation-constant/README.md

 # define the method and run.
 cal = mN(lines=lines, line_lengths=lengths, ereff_est=ereff_est, kappa_est=kappa_est)
 cal.run_mN()
-# I use the variable name 'cal', because it uses same notation as my multiline TRL class, but it is not a calibration procedure.
+# I use the variable name 'cal' because it uses the same notation as my multiline TRL class,
+# but it is not a calibration procedure!

 gamma = cal.gamma # measured propagation constant
 ereff = cal.ereff # measured effective dielectric constant